Amsterdam Cruise Port Guide: 10 Highlights You Can’t Miss

 If you are a beer lover, this tour is the perfect pick for you!
 Discover the history behind this famous beer on an interactive, self-guided 90-minute tour through the old brewery and enjoy a refreshing tasting at the end!

 To get to the Heineken Brewery, take tram 24 at Central Station and get off at the Stadhouderskade stop.
-Guests with mobility challenges are welcome as the museum is wheelchair-friendly.
+The museum is wheelchair-friendly.

 Explore Heineken Brewery tours and activities